Moroccan rug weaving techniques

 A Moroccan rug is the only piece of art you can eat, sleep and step on.
-It takes up the largest portion of your floor and a rug is a little mysterious.
-For example, how was the rug weaved?
-What is the difference between piloe knot, loom and flatweave?
+Have you ever wondered how the rug was weaved?
+What are the differences between piloe knot, loom and flatweave?
 In this article, we peel back the mystery and focus on the major types of weaving techniques used to make the Moroccan rugs.

-Before we being, we need to review some rug terminology.
+Before we begin, we need to review some rug terminology.

 Warp: The vertical yarn attached to the upper and bottom beam.
 The warp is the foundation of the rug.